-Reimbursement for community transition services CTS will be based on the negotiated rate with the MCO.
-Training on member specific issues is reimbursable and included in the negotiated rate, general training requirements are an administrative cost and are not billable.
+Reimbursement for CTS will be based on the negotiated rate with the MCO.
+Training on member_Member specific issues is reimbursable and included in the negotiated rate, general training requirements are an administrative cost and are not billable.

-CTS Providers of service have the responsibility to review the prior authorizations issued from the MCO to assure ensure that the information on the prior authorization for their services is correct.
-If the provider identifies an error, they will must contact the MCO immediately to have the error corrected.
+CTS Providers have the responsibility to review the prior authorizations issued from the MCO to ensure that the information on the prior authorization for their services is correct.
+If the provider identifies an error, they must contact the MCO immediately to have the error corrected.

-Community Transition Services CTS do not include monthly rental or mortgage expense, food, regular utility charges, household appliances or items that are intended for purely diversional/recreational purposes.
+CTS do not include monthly rental or mortgage expense, food, regular utility charges, household appliances or items that are intended for purely diversional/recreational purposes.

 Additional exclusions: music systems, cable/internet, TV, VCR, DVD, MP3 player, telephone equipment, computer, exercise equipment, personal hygiene items, decorative items, experimental or prohibited treatments and memberships.
-Community transition services CTS are limited to \$3,500.00 per person every five years.
+CTS are limited to \$4,03,500.00 per person every five years.
 In order to be eligible for this service, the person must have an SNF/NF stay of at least 90 days prior to transition to the community.
-Payment for a deposit to an assisted living facility is limited to \$500.00.

-The Care Coordinator must explain this service to the member prior to discharge as part of the community reintegration process.
-The member should request this service prior to discharging from the Nursing Facility.
-If the member discharges from the NF to the community against medical advice (AMA) or without MCO acknowledgement, this benefit may not be available.

-Payment for a deposit to an assisted living facility ALF is limited to \$500.00.
+The Care Coordinator must explain this service to the memberMember prior to discharge as part of the community reintegration process.
+The memberMember should request this service prior to discharging from the Nursing Facility.
+If the memberMember discharges from the NF to the community against medical advice (AMA) or without MCO acknowledgement, this benefit may not be available.
+Payment for a deposit to an ALF is limited to \$7500.00.